Antique Kitchen God and His Wife (16850D-BME)

 $695.00

 This pair of the Kitchen God and his wife are mirror-images on backless chairs with multi-sided pedestals wearing simplified officials robes.
 Both are finely carved, clasp hands at their chests covered in ritual cloth to symbolize holding a hu tablet, and reflect reverence and solemnity for deities who hold the future of multiple generations in their hands.
-These images are in very good shape and were consecrated.
+Their bright colors have faded naturally into a smooth warm patina which adds comfort and positive feng sui to any kitchen decor.

 Description